Speaker Information

 • Source Water Risk Management Plans

-• Acceptable Solutions
+• Acceptable Solutions in practice

 • Nitrates

-• Forever chemicals / emerging contaminants
+• Treatment of forever chemicals / emerging contaminants

 • Safe water for everyone everyday